lcrees/knife/README.rst

 What's new in 0.5.2
 ===================

-* verify PyPy 1.8, Python 3.1 compatibility
+* verify PyPy 1.8, CPython 3.1 compatibility
 * made randomizing methods lazier
 * memoize some routines